Skip to content

 3. Constellations

-There’s a unique system in the science of traditional Chinese Astronomy, where the celestial sphere is divided into constellations.
-QingLong, otherwise known as the Azure Dragon, one of the Dragon Gods in China, is one of four symbols representing Chinese constellations.
+There’s a unique system in the science of traditional Chinese Astronomy where the celestial sphere is divided into constellations.
+QingLong, known as the Azure Dragon, one of the Dragon Gods in China, is one of four symbols representing Chinese constellations.
 However, QingLong is considered the primary one of these constellations.
 The other three constellations are Zhu Que, a Vermillion Bird, Bai Hu, a White Tiger, and Xuan Wu, a creature resembling a Black Tortoise.

-Also, the Five Phases or Elements used in Chinese philosophy used by numerous traditional fields to explain various phenomena are Wood, Fire, Earth, Metal and Water.
+Also, the Five Phases or Elements used in Chinese philosophy by numerous traditional fields to explain various phenomena are Wood, Fire, Earth, Metal and Water.
 In this regard, the Azure Dragon or QingLong is associated with the element of Wood and the direction of the East.

 4. Dragon-boat Racing